leonyork/xk6-output-timestream/README.md

 To run the tests (build, run and query steps above) run `make test-integration`.
 Note that you will need to build the k6 image first with `make build-image`.

 To destroy the Timestream database run `make destroy-infra`.

+#### Grafana

+Testing of the Grafana dashboard is manual:

+1. `export K6_ITERATIONS=40000` - to get a reasonable number of results, set the number of iterations to a large number.
+2. `make deploy-infra` - to deploy the infrastructure.
+3. `make test-integration` - to run the tests.
+These will likely fail as the number of iterations is not what the tests expect.
+4. `make grafana-build grafana-run` and browse to <http://localhost:3000>.
+From the dashboard you'll see the results come in.
+It should look like the dashboard near the top.
+5. `make destroy-infra` - to destroy the infrastructure once you're done testing.